Say Goodbye to Cloudy Invisalign Aligners with Proper Cleaning Methods

 Beyond toothpaste, other common contributors to cloudy or discolored aligners include:

-According to Grosvenor Dental Practice’s step-by-step Invisalign cleaning guide, many patients unknowingly damage their aligners in the first few weeks simply by reaching for the nearest toothbrush and toothpaste without realizing the harm it can cause.
+As Blue Ridge Orthodontics explains in their ultimate guide to cleaning Invisalign aligners, many patients unknowingly damage their aligners in the first few weeks simply by reaching for the nearest toothbrush and toothpaste without realizing the harm it can cause.
 Understanding why these habits are problematic is the first step toward adopting a better routine.

 The Recommended Cleaning Method